Coronavirus and Pregnancy

 Risk of Pregnancy Loss

 To date, there has not been any evidence that links the novel coronavirus to increased risk of pregnancy loss.
 The statistics currently show pregnancy loss to be equal in women with COVID-19 and the general population.
-Additionally, there is no current evidence that COVID-19 causes complications in pregnancy.
+Additionally, there is no current evidence that COVID-19 causes fetal malformations.

 Passing the Virus to the Baby